 The standards for creative writing are usually set very high.
 Lack of inspiration is one of the biggest milestones for writers starting out.
 Metaphorically speaking, an athlete cannot perform well without getting enough rest.
 The same concept can be applied to writing, too.
 No creator will generate a fantastic idea if he is bored.
 The best way to overcome boredom is to prevent it.
 Procrastination may sound like a great option, but diamonds are made under pressure!

 Okay, the struggle of being repetitive is not only a beginner’s mistake.
 Famous writers face this problem on a daily basis.
 It is probably one of the main causes of boredom when people read your novel or spec screenplay!
 Using the same word in two consecutive sentences is a dead-end.
 It’s said synonyms are a writer’s best friend, so use different, but equivalent words.
 It will help you diversify your vocabulary, which in turn will make your work more engaging.

 Don’t quit!!!
 Sure, you will have a few questionable for even plain bad works to start off with, but rest assured: you WILL get better.
 No person should fear failure.
 The most important part is to keep improving.
 Re-read what you write, but remember not to rush yourself.
 Double-check your work a couple times after finishing it, and preferably do it with a fresh mind.
 Practice makes perfect and should never be seen as something to be worried about.
 Whether you’re just starting out, or an old hand – keep going!
 MORE: Lots of other writing mistakes to avoid

-BIO: Piers Golden is a freelance blogger who has been writing professionally since 2013.
+BIO: Piers Golden is a writer at EssayPro who has been writing professionally since 2013.